 People

-Peter is counsel in King & Spalding’s London office, specializing in public international law, ESG and business and human rights.
-He has represented states and businesses in some of the leading cases in his field, in the UK and internationally.
-In addition to his disputes practice, Peter also advises multinationals on human rights issues in their operations and supply chains, with a particular focus on the energy, tech, mining and automotive sectors.
+Peter is counsel in King & Spalding’s London office, specializing in public international law, ESG, sanctions and business and human rights.
+He has represented states, businesses and individuals in some of the leading cases in his field, in the UK and internationally.
+In addition to his disputes practice, Peter advises States and multinationals on a range of public international law issues, including human rights, immunities and climate change.

-His disputes practice ranges across jurisdictions and disciplines.
+Specializing in complex, geopolitical disputes, Peter's disputes practice ranges across jurisdictions and disciplines.
 He has represented States in proceedings at the ICJ, ITLOS, and the European Court of Human Rights (including in the leading international cases on climate change).
-He has represented businesses and individuals in war crimes prosecutions, tort claims involving extra-territorial environmental harm, cases relating to sovereign immunity and in EU sanctions proceedings.
+He has represented businesses and individuals in war crimes prosecutions, tort claims involving extra-territorial environmental harm, cases relating to sovereign immunity and in EU and UK sanctions annulment proceedings.
 Both in private practice and as a legal adviser to the UK Foreign Office, Peter has considerable experience advising on cross-cutting issues of extra-territorial jurisdiction and conflict of laws.

-Drawing on experience gained in his disputes practice, Peter also provides strategic advice to businesses on how to identify and address human rights issues in their value chains and operations.
-He has designed human rights and environmental due diligence programs for some of the largest companies in the world.
-He has counselled business clients in the automotive, construction and energy sectors on issues relating to human trafficking, child and forced labor.
+Drawing on his disputes practice, Peter provides strategic advice to businesses on how to navigate complex, shifting and multi-jurisdictional regulatory requirements relating to human rights and climate change.
+He has supported some of the largest companies in the world to design and implement due diligence programs to identify and address human rights and environmental impacts in their supply chains and operations.
+He has counselled business clients in the automotive, construction, financial services and energy sectors on issues relating to human trafficking, child and forced labor.
 He has advised clients in the AI and telecommunications sectors on issues relating to State interception, network shutdowns and misuse of services by end users and, he has counselled clients in the financial sector on links to environmental impacts caused by clients.

 Peter has published widely and spoken at events in the UK, USA, at the UN, across Europe, as well as in Uganda and South Africa.

-Peter is recognised by Chambers & Partners in Business and Human Rights Law – Global Market Leaders (Band 3).
-The citation notes, “Peter has excellent expertise at the intersection of international law and business and human rights, which makes him a go-to lawyer in this field."."
+“Peter has excellent expertise at the intersection of international law and business and human rights, which makes him a go-to lawyer in this field"

 Selected Articles